Azure/AnomalyDetection-API/README.md

 # Scaling the API
 This template will deploy a free Dev/Test billing plan.
 You may wish to upgrade to larger plan.
 Details on the pricing and compute resources of different plans are available [here](https://azure.microsoft.com/en-us/pricing/details/machine-learning/) under "Production Web API pricing".

 You can manage your billing plan [here](https://services.azureml.net/plans/).
-Instructions on how to upgrade your plan are available [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-manage-new-webservice) under the "Manage New Web services" section.
+Instructions on how to upgrade your plan are available [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-manage-new-webservice) under the "Managing billing plans" section.